 The Court is available to provide you access to justice.
-To protect the health and safety of the community, the lobby will be closed until further notice due to COVID-19 (coronavirus).
+The lobby will be restricted access until further notice due to COVID-19.
 Read more…

 El tribunal está a su disposición para facilitarle el acceso a la justicia.
-Con el fin de proteger la salud y la seguridad de la comunidad, la recepción estará cerrada hasta nuevo aviso debido al COVID 19 (coronavirus).
+Con el fin de proteger la salud y la seguridad de la comunidad, la recepción tendra acceso restringido hasta nuevo aviso debido al COVID 19 (coronavirus).
 Comience Aquí…

 The Casa Grande City Court presides over cases involving misdemeanors, petty offenses, and civil violations, including traffic and City ordinances.
 The court also issues orders of protection and injunctions against harassment.